 Property testing is a vast generalization of the task of estimating the average value of a function.
 Specifically, consider the task of distinguishing between functions $f : \{0,1\}^n \to \{0,1\}$ having average value exceeding 0.5 and functions that are ε -far from having this property (i.e., functions having average value below $0.5 - \epsilon$).
 Clearly, this task can be solved by a randomized algorithm that queries the function at $O(1/\epsilon^2)$ (random) points.
-This query-complexity is optimal and any algorithm achieving it, called a sampler, must be randomized (see [CEG]).
-Furthermore, a quantitative study of the randomness-complexity of samplers in terms of their query-complexity was also carried out in [CEG].
+This query-complexity is optimal and any algorithm achieving it, called a sampler, must be randomized (see Canetti, Even, and Goldreich [9]).
+Furthermore, a quantitative study of the randomness-complexity of samplers in terms of their querycomplexity was also carried out in [9].
 The current paper may be viewed as extending this study to the domain of general property testing.

 Note that estimating the average value of a function corresponds to very restricted properties of functions.
 In particular, these properties are symmetric (i.e., are invariant under any relabeling of the inputs to the function).
 In contrast, most of the study of property testing refers to properties that are not symmetric (e.g., being a low-degree polynomial, monotonicity, representing a graph that has a certain graph property, etc).
-Furthermore, while all symmetric properties of Boolean functions are easily testable by straightforward sampling, this cannot be said about property testing in general (nor about the numerous special cases that were studied in the last decade [F, R]).
+Furthermore, while all symmetric properties of Boolean functions are easily testable by straightforward sampling, this cannot be said about property testing in general (nor about the numerous special cases that were studied in the last decade (see surveys of Fischer [10] and Ron [23])).